4 Tips for Winterizing Your Inflatable Hot Tub

 Your hot tub can stay up all winter long, even if the outdoor temperature gets down to 42.8°F – just make sure there’s always water in it, that the spa heater is always on, and if you don’t plan on regularly using it, to check on it often.

-Bonus Tip: Do not use your hot tub when the outdoor temperature reaches 14°F. You could risk damaging the liner.
+Bonus Tip: Do not use your hot tub when the outdoor temperature reaches 14°F. You risk damaging the liner.
 For the same reason, you also don’t want to set up or take down your hot tub when temperatures are this low.

 The Freeze Shield system automatically keeps the water temperature between 42.8°F and 50°F, preventing the water from freezing.
 (If the Freeze Shield system ever stops working, a warning will appear on the display screen to alert you.)